alexdmoss/runbooks/content/application-2/alerts/_index.md

 ## Standard Alerts

 These alerts are the predefined ones for any service on PLATFORM_NAME.
-If they are not required, or if you wish to vary the alerting criteria necessary to trigger them, you can edit the [service definition base yaml](https://link/to/config/in/git) and create some **microservice_alert_overrides** for the relevant microservice(s).
+If they are not required, or if you wish to vary the alerting criteria necessary to trigger them, you can edit the [service definition](https://link/to/config/in/git) and create some **microservice_alert_overrides** for the relevant microservice(s).

 ---